ybyzek/theniledev-examples/README.md

 ## Webapp

 Configure a front-end web application that is customizable on a per-tenant basis.
+The webapp includes Nile React components for metrics, because it is critical for any SaaS to be able to measure and monitor consumption and do accurate tenant billing.
+These metrics can be exposed externally to the end user as well as internally for business operations.

 - [Webapp](webapp/) | JS SDK | Builds a self-service frontend that integrates with Nile on the backend

-## Metrics

-Observability is a critical use case for any SaaS to be able to measure and monitor consumption and do accurate tenant billing.
-These metrics should be exposed externally to the end user as well as internally for business operations.

-_coming soon_

 ## Other